mlr-archive/wiki-old/useR-2015-tutorial.md

-# useR 2015 Tutorial: Applied Machine Learning and Efficient Model Selection with mlr
+# useR 2015 Tutorial

+**Applied Machine Learning and Efficient Model Selection with mlr**

 by Bernd Bischl, Michel Lang

+to be held on [useR 2015](http://user2015.math.aau.dk/) in Aarlborg, DK, June 30th, 2015.

 Background knowledge required: Basic knowledge of R and machine learning